At a Glance

 - Benefits: Enjoy a competitive salary and flexible working with 3 days in the office.

-- Why this job: Be part of an exciting journey, driving savings and value while building strong relationships.
+- Why this job: Be part of an exciting journey, driving savings and building strong business relationships.

-- Qualifications: Experience in procurement with strong negotiation and supplier management skills required.
+- Qualifications: Experience as a Procurement Specialist or Manager with strong negotiation skills required.

 - Other info: Opportunity to shape the procurement function in a growing company.